-Unlike Facebook Lite, Zero is designed to meet the basic needs of the over 100 million mobile users of Facebook on the Internet and should provide additional benefit to mobile network operators by freeing up critical bandwidth on their networks by leaving out data intensive applications such as photos and videos.
+Unlike Facebook Lite, Zero is designed to meet the basic needs of the over 100 million mobile users of Facebook on the Internet and should provide additional benefits to mobile network operators by freeing up critical bandwidth on their networks by leaving out data-intensive applications such as photos and videos.

 Click here to view Facebook Zero on your Web browser